 Experiences they have had in their home country prior to leaving, the journey they took to get here, plus what experiences on arrival, all come together meaning that asylum seekers can have complex mental health issues.
 People can experience nightmares, flashbacks and other symptoms of Post Traumatic Stress Disorder.

 - Physical Health

 Sanctuary Seekers can arrive here with very poor health.
-Not having been able to visit a Doctor for some time, smaller issues may have become exacerbated and need dealing with quickly.
+Not having been able to visit a doctor for some time, smaller issues may have become exacerbated and need dealing with quickly.
 Headaches, backaches and non-specific body pains are common; they may be of musculoskeletal origin, as a consequence of trauma, muscular tension or emotional distress.
 People tend to experience dental issues as well as malnutrition.
-Torture, Rape and FGM may have occured at points pre departure and during their journey, the effects of which may not have been dealth with.
+Torture, Rape and FGM may have occurred at points pre-departure and during their journey, the effects of which may not have been dealt with.
 Sexual and Gender based violence can occur as well as attempted suicide.

 The Home Office disperses asylum seekers to various places around the country.
 Manchester and other areas of Greater Manchester are dispersal areas meaning that people claiming asylum are housed across the ten boroughs.
 However, they can often be far away from the city centre and facilities, which makes it difficult to get to college, access other services like solicitors and GPs, or make friends.
 It can be expensive to have a phone and use data if you’re not on a contract, and you can’t have a phone contract without a bank account – this makes it difficult to keep in touch with family back home, again leading to a feeling of loneliness and isolation.